Gary Burbank

-Gary Burbank (born Billy Purser, July 1941 in Memphis, Tennessee) is an American radio personality.
-He was heard daily on WLW in Cincinnati, Ohio, from June 15, 1981 until December 21, 2007 and nationally as the voice of his fictional character, Earl Pitts, in nationally syndicated commentaries until 2021.
+Billy Purser (July 29, 1941 – August 28, 2025), known professionally as Gary Burbank, was an American radio personality.
+He was heard daily on WLW in Cincinnati, Ohio, from June 15, 1981, until December 21, 2007, and nationally as the voice of his fictional character, Earl Pitts, in nationally syndicated commentaries until 2021.

-Radio career
+Early life and radio career

-Burbank began his radio career as "Bill Williams" at KLPL in Lake Providence, Louisiana, then adopted the name "Johnny Apollo" when he worked at KUZN in West Monroe, Louisiana.
+Burbank was born in Memphis, Tennessee, in July 1941.
+He began his radio career as "Bill Williams" at KLPL in Lake Providence, Louisiana, then adopted the name "Johnny Apollo" when he worked at KUZN in West Monroe, Louisiana.
 That was followed by stints in his hometown at WMPS in the mid-1960s and then in 1967 and early 1968 at WWUN in Jackson, Mississippi.
 In 1968 he moved to Louisville, Kentucky, where he became an instant hit on WAKY.
 It was at WAKY that Billy Purser officially became Gary Burbank, a name taken from radio and television legend Gary Owens, who as a regular on Rowan and Martin's Laugh-In would announce that he was broadcasting from "beautiful downtown Burbank."
-(Burbank's natural voice is remarkably similar to Owens' on-air voice, and Owens contributed announcements to Burbank's programs in later years.)
+(Burbank's natural voice was remarkably similar to Owens' on-air voice, and Owens contributed announcements to Burbank's programs in later years.)

 Burbank left WAKY in 1973; during his final program, there was an elaborate prank in which he pretended to be fatally shot by a disgruntled listener.
 At that point, he moved to New Orleans for a brief stint as program director of WNOE.
 From New Orleans, Burbank went on to CKLW in Detroit/Windsor in the mid 70's, and then back to Louisville for a successful, lengthy afternoon gig on WHAS-AM.
 Burbank left Louisville again for a brief spell in Tampa, Florida at WDAE, but moved to the Ohio Valley in 1981 when he signed with WLW, originally doing morning drive time but later moving to afternoons.
-It is there that he has enjoyed his greatest success, developing his best-known characters:
+It is there that he enjoyed his greatest success, developing his best-known characters: